Cyprianism is a system for the practice of the worship of Beauty.

 Is there a single text the church uses as Its inspiration?

-No. There are many, though we tend to place strong emphasis on the Philosophy and Practice of Cyprianism, as recorded in a book called The Seed.
-However, in addition, we seek understanding from hundreds of other sources that either spring from or are appropriate to ancient Paphianism and/or modern Cyprianism.
+No. There are many, though we place strong emphasis and study on the system of Cyprianism as recorded in a book called The Seed.
+In addition, we seek meaning and understanding from hundreds of other sources that either spring from, or are appropriate to, ancient Paphianism and/or modern Cyprianism.